 Wet conditions continued in the spring and early summer with low temperatures.

 In the first two weeks of September there were constant daily temperatures between 35 °C and 38 °C.

 These hot, dry conditions made the vineyards ripe perfectly, accelerating the sugar and phenolic compounds production while maintaining the excellent natural acidity resulting from a relatively cool summer.

 As a result, the harvest produced perfectly balanced musts which led to wines with style and elegant, full of vitality and with a concentrated fruity character and superb freshness.

-Warre’s Vintage 2007 is a Port where each component of the batches ages for 18 months in oak barrels.
+Warre's Vintage Double Magnum 2007 is a Port where each component of the batches ages for 18 months in oak barrels.
 The wine is bottled in May of 2009, without any filtration or clarification.
-In a special edition of 6Lt you can now complete your wine cellar with this amazing Vintage
+Irresistible and worthy of sharing it with your closest friends this refined bottle of 3Lt.